David-Andrino/rpi-P2-final/README.md

 Multi-threaded application that uses I2C to communicate with the TCS3462 color sensor and displays its measurements to the user through a terminal.
 It allows the user to select different color measurement calculations such as IR reject, clear compensation, etc.

-## Usage
-TODO: Add usage and images about the application

 ## Build from Source
 To use this application you have to clone the repository, compile it with a cross-compiling tool and update to the Raspberry Pi.
 You need a compiler created with the same Buildroot configuration that was used to generate the Raspberry Pi's embedded operating system.